accordproject/techdocs/docs/cicero-specification.md

 Here we are simply stating that execution this template will produce an instance of  LateDeliveryAndPenaltyResponse.

+### State

+A contract template may optionally be stateful, and declare a state type.

+### Emitted Types

+The logic for a template may optionally emit event types.

 ## Summary

 Using the ability to convert CML models to UML we can even visualise the three types (model, request, response) we have modelled graphically: